DaveParillo/cisc192-reader/src/chapter4/review-2.rst

       .. tb-parsons::
          :name: mucp_5_9

-         Let's write the code for the isFactor function. isFactor takes two parameters, num and factor.
+         Let's write the code for the is_factor function. is_factor takes two parameters, num and factor.
-         isFactor returns true if factor is a factor of num and returns false otherwise.
+         is_factor returns true if factor is a factor of num and returns false otherwise.
          Put the necessary blocks of code in the correct order.

          .. code-block:: cpp

             {{group}}
-            bool isFactor (int num, int factor) {
+            bool is_factor (int num, int factor) {
             {{endgroup}}
             {{distractor}}
             {{group}}
-            void isFactor (int num, int factor) {
+            void is_factor (int num, int factor) {
             {{endgroup}}
             {{group}}
                if (num % factor == 0) {